Coachbot-Swarm/submission_repo/README.md

 ##### robot.set_vel(left,right)

 Parameters: left and right should be whole numbers between -50 and 50 that indicate wheel speeds.
 0 being no movement and 50 being the fastest possible speed.
 The negative values indicate that the wheel should spin backwards at that speed.
-These values have a unit of

 Output: none